Click chart to enlarge

 This lighthearted idea has a serious spiritual counterpart in people who accumulate God's Word in their minds.
 The tendency is to store up and file scriptural truth in our heads, but that isn't enough.
 James reminded us that we must be doers of the Word, not just hearers (Jas 1:22).
 Jesus spoke of the need to put His words into practice (Lk 12:41-48).
 Understanding the Scriptures makes us responsible to put its truths into action.
 It's all too easy to have a "save it" rather than a "use it" attitude.

 The Lord hasn't made His Word available just to give us interesting reading.
 He's preparing us for action.
-If we ignore this truth, we'll find out on judgment day that taking God's Word lightly carries weighty consequences. — Mart De Haan (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+If we ignore this truth, we'll find out on judgment day that taking God's Word lightly carries weighty consequences. — Mart De Haan (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 No truth of God stored in the mind